nmoinvaz/proxyres/doc/README.md

 |[proxy_resolver](proxy_resolver.md)|Resolves proxies for a given URL based on the operating system's proxy configuration.|

 ## FindProxyForURL

+Since `proxy_resolver` can return multiple proxies, each proxy in the list must be attempted.
+A direct connection should only be attempted if `direct://` was returned.

 Some proxy resolvers do not have support for specifying anything other than `DIRECT`, `PROXY`, and `SOCKS` as a type when returning from `FindProxyForURL`.